 - 7gen (2005): A GUI for creating V3DMM expansions.

 - 3DMM Pencil++ 2: A program for editing 3D Movies data files that let users edit expansions.

 - Nickelodeon Expansion Pack: An unofficial expansion pack that adds all the actors, props, textures, scenes, and sounds from Nickelodeon 3D Movie Maker.

 - Operating System – Windows 95 / NT 3.51 / Windows 7

 - RAM – 8 MB

 - HDD Space –12 MB

 - Sound – 16-bit

-So, if you are looking for microsoft 3D movie maker then you should read this post.
-If you found this post helpful, then please share with your friends and family.
+So, if you are looking for a Microsoft 3D movie maker then you should read this post.
+If you found this post helpful, then please share it with your friends and family.